Simonides

 Stranger, report this word, we pray, to the Spartans,

-that lying Here in this spot we remain, faithfully keeping their laws.
+that lying Here in this spot we remain, faithfully keeping their

 G. C. Macaulay